 If you can see heavy haze and smell wildfire smoke, the air quality is not good and you should limit your outdoor activities when possible.
-Sensitive populations such as children, active people, older adults, and those with heart or lung disease (like asthma) can be more at risk and should take precautions.
+The soot and smoke from fires contain particulate matter, or PM.
+The smallest particles, PM2.5, are 30 times smaller than the width of a human hair and can pass deep into the lungs and into the bloodstream, causing short-term health issues like coughing, asthma attacks and elevated heart rates.
+Sensitive populations such as children, active people, older adults, and those with heart or lung disease (like asthma) can be more at risk when PM2.5 levels are high and should take precautions.

 Additional resources are listed on the bottom of this page.